 How to Save Money on Private School Costs

-Private school costs run from $3,000-$4,000 at low cost Catholic elementary schools to $10,000 to $20,000 for mainstream private religious high school programs.
+Private school costs run from $4,000 at year for low cost Catholic elementary schools to $12,000 to $20,000 for mainstream private religious high school programs.
 Then there are elite schools like Sidwell Friends and boarding schools that exceed $45,000 a year.
+The high cost of private schools explains why home schooling is on the rise as an alternative.
+However, there are options for reducing the cost of private school attendance.

 Ways to Reduce Private School Costs